mikedmor/GoogleSheetsMiningTrackerForNicehash/readme.md

 1. Copy **config.php**, **copyPrice.php**, **getHistory.php** onto your webserver.
 2. Edit **config.php** with your mysql and cryptocompare api key.
-    2a.
-You can signup for a free account at https://www.cryptocompare.com/ then create a key 2b.
-Setup other CryptoCompare settings including pairs you want copies to your mysql table, currency type, and exchange
+    - You can signup for a free account at https://www.cryptocompare.com/ then create a key.
+    - Setup other CryptoCompare settings including pairs you want copies to your mysql table, currency type, and exchange.
 3. Import the **crypto.sql** file into your mysql database.
 If you search for data repositories on the internet you should be able to find some documents that can easily be uploaded to the stat_history table with minimal work.
 4. Setup a cron job that runs **copyPrice.php** every hour to copy price data to your data from cryptocompare.
 This will be your historical database.
 If you would like to copy more often, you will need to edit the **copyPrice.php** script to account for that.
 5. Visit https://docs.google.com/spreadsheets/d/1WMX_45F43w6nT2oQ-GyXAcLeo1qO2rTnsSeeyqjhTaU/edit?usp=sharing and click **File -> Make a Copy**
-6. Go to the Settings Workbook and update the information 6a.
-Set the domain and directory you are hosting the **getHistory.php** file (Skip this step if you are editing ImportJSON.gs)
+6. Go to the Settings Workbook and update the information
+    - Set the domain and directory you are hosting the **getHistory.php** file (Skip this step if you are editing ImportJSON.gs)
-    6b.
-Set the Coinpair you want to you and how far back you want to load data from (Skip this step if you are editing ImportJSON.gs)
+    - Set the Coinpair you want to you and how far back you want to load data from (Skip this step if you are editing ImportJSON.gs)
-    6c.
-Set the NICEHASH API KEY, NICEHASH SECRET KEY, and NICEHASH ORGANIZATION
+    - Set the NICEHASH API KEY, NICEHASH SECRET KEY, and NICEHASH ORGANIZATION
 7. If you are hosting the **getHistory.php** and not editing ImportJSON.gs then you are now complete!
 Continue reading otherwise.
 8. Go to **Tools -> Script Editor** and open the **ImportJSON.gs** file
 9. Edit the ImportJSON.gs to work for your service of choice.
-    9a.
-Depending on how much you change IMPORTJSON function you may need to also update the triggerAutoRefresh.gs, and the PriceHistory workbook at cell A2.
+    - Depending on how much you change IMPORTJSON function you may need to also update the triggerAutoRefresh.gs, and the PriceHistory workbook at cell A2.

 ## Post-setup
 Now you should have a google spreadsheet setup with all your data, if you need to refresh it there should be a menu option **External Resources -> Refresh**.
 You can also setup a trigger to run the **triggerAutoRefresh()** function every hour.